Uncategorized Archives - Triumphant Partners

 By some estimates, dentists are one of, if not the most overworked professions.
 Small dental practice owners might be the most overworked.
 That’s one of the principal reasons many dentists are interested in partnering with a dental partnership organization.
 The opportunity to get their nights and weekends back is incredibly tantalizing to many dentists.
 All the administrative tasks involved in running a dental practice can be subsumed by the Dental Partnership Organization, allowing the dentist in question to focus on patient care.

 Working with a DPO can also help you grow your practice.
 The balancing act between being a healthcare provider and a business owner is one that many dentists struggle with.
 By bringing on an experienced DPO, you’re better poised to invest in marketing, find ways to increase profit margin, retain customers, and provide better service.
 Plus, you’ll likely keep a seat at the table regarding business operations.
 As a partner within your practice, you’ll be supported by the DPO’s expertise but will also retain some degree of ownership in the direction and profits of the practice.
+Clear profit-sharing arrangements can help ensure transparent and equitable financial management within the practice.
 That’s an excellent place for many dentists to be.

 If you’re a dentist looking to further your education and career, a dental partnership organization can help better connect you with your peers and the industry.
 Access to these conferences provides many dentists with continuing education and a network of colleagues.
 Depending on the organization, you might have access to funding for certain continuing education pursuits.